Passport Visa Blogs

 • Brightness and Contrast: Adjust the brightness and contrast to enhance facial features without overexposing the image.

-Step-by-Step Process to Make Passport Size Photo from a Normal Photo
+Step-by-Step Process to Make a Passport-Size Photo from a Normal Photo

 On the ePassport-Photo Tool website, locate the option to upload your photo.
 This typically involves selecting the image file from your computer's storage.

-Step #4: Click and Drag the Photo to Perfect Position
+Step 4: Click and Drag the Photo to the Perfect Position

 Upon uploading, use the intuitive interface of the website to click and drag your photo into the optimal position.
 Ensure that your face is centered and aligned correctly within the frame.